What Is A Capstone Project in Grad School?

 Answering Common Capstone Defense Questions

 It’s important to prepare for the questions to be asked during the discussion.
-Committee members may ask you to summarize the entire project In one sentence or briefly discuss the entire point of the thesis.
+Committee members may ask you to summarize the entire project in one sentence or briefly discuss the entire thesis point.
 Craft the right words to convey your idea clearly in the shortest time.
 Explain why you chose the topic or the methodology used to gather data and complete the project.

 Aside from taking note of your conclusion, be familiar with your recommendations as well.
 You are likely to be asked how you formulated your suggestions.
 Ethical issues may also be raised, especially when dealing with sensitive subjects such as labor or testing.
 The key to answering these questions right is to formulate those answers ahead of time.